shubh1928/Snack-Corner-Ordering-System/README.md

 Usage

-Compile the Java files: Use a Java compiler (e.g., javac) to compile both FoodOrder.java and TakingOrder.java.
+Compile the Java files: Use a Java compiler (e.g., javac) to compile both FoodOrder.java and TakingOrder.java.</br>
-Run the program: Execute the program using java TakingOrder.
+Run the program: Execute the program using java TakingOrder.</br>
-Interactive Menu: The program will display the menu, allowing you to browse through available snacks.
+Interactive Menu: The program will display the menu, allowing you to browse through available snacks.</br>
-Order Selection: Enter the number corresponding to the desired item from the menu.
+Order Selection: Enter the number corresponding to the desired item from the menu.</br>
-Quantity Selection: Specify the quantity you want for the chosen item.
+Quantity Selection: Specify the quantity you want for the chosen item.</br>
-Cost Calculation: The program will calculate the cost and update the total bill.
+Cost Calculation: The program will calculate the cost and update the total bill.</br>
 Continuing or Finishing: You'll be prompted if you want to order anything else (Y/N).
 <ul>
 <li>Choose Y to repeat steps 3-6.</li>